JonathanLu1/Ridesharing_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/107448860/180668030-010a5453-d7be-4597-99da-9ec96c3badf3.png)

 It will be much easier to penetrate the suburban and rural market, whereas the urban market is far too dense.
+There is a chance to make money in the urban market, but the amount of competition will make it hard and you will have to work extremely hard.